danomatika/ShadowPlay/composerpack/README.txt

 1. Place device in bicycle mount with active camera uncovered (either front or rear)
 2. Open ShadowPlay application
 3. Calibrate:
   a.
-Open calibration interface & press Start button
+Open ... -> Calibrate interface & press Start button
   b.
 Roll bike over both light and dark areas along the route you wish to sonify
   c.
 Press Stop button when finished
-4. Choose scene
+4. Choose audio scene in Scenes table
 5. Ride through areas of light and dark to trigger scene audio

 Scene Format